malafoss/no80/README.md

 Options:
 ```
   -a    Append path from the http request to the redirected URL
+  -h    Print this help text and exit
+  -p N  Use specified port number N (default is port 80)
-  -p    Redirect permanently using 301 instead of temporarily using 302
+  -P    Redirect permanently using 301 instead of temporarily using 302
 ```

 Example 1: